All Ratings

 | 96 | Tyus Jonesplayer | 86 | Jones was drafted in 2015 and his primary years have been 2015-2024, with the majority of his career and development occurring in the late 2010s and early 2020s.
 His peak performance years fall primarily in the 2010s era with extension into the 2020s. | |

-| 98 | Buddy Hieldplayer | 85 | Hield was drafted in 2016 and his peak years have been 2017-2024, placing him firmly in the 2010s era with some overlap into the 2020s.
-The majority of his prime falls in the late 2010s decade. |
+| 98 | Dennis Schröderplayer | 85 | Schröder entered the NBA in 2013 and his peak years (2017-2024) fall primarily in the late 2010s and early 2020s, with the majority of his prime occurring in the 2010s era. | |